ToTt0G/open-web-controller/README.md

 5. **Connect from your phone**
    - Find your PC's local IP (run `ipconfig` in terminal)
    - Open `http://<your-ip>:5000` on your phone
+   - Tap ⚙️ to access settings
-   - Add to home screen for the best experience!
+   - **Add to home screen** for the best experience!

 ## 📁 Project Structure